djaiss/officelife-documentation/source/docs/employees.md

 # Employees {#employees}

-Introduced in OfficeLife 2020.1.

 ## Overview {#overview}

-An Employee is the core concept behind OfficeLife.
-It represents a human who works at a company, and is paid by this company (most of the time).
+An Employee is one of the core concepts of OfficeLife.
+It represents a human who works at a company.

+In OfficeLife, an employee is not necessarily linked to a user.
+It’s really important to understand this.
+A user can have two different accounts in two different companies, with the same user account.
+This is because when a user creates an account in OfficeLife, he can actually join an existing company or create a new one.

-In OfficeLife, an Employee is not necessarily linked to a User.
-A user is someone who has access to OfficeLife, and when he’s inside his account, he’s an Employee.
-However, an Employee can be added to OfficeLife by a User, and not be associated with another User.
+A user is someone who has access to OfficeLife, and when he’s inside his account, he’s an employee.
+However, an employee has to be created inside OfficeLife by a user.

 ## Profile page {#profile-page}